Jump to:

 October Plant or Sow Indoors: Plant or Sow Outdoors: Flowers: N/A Oxalis, Aquilegia, Phacelia, Cowslips, Clematis Fruit and Vegetables: Lettuce, Mushrooms Broad Bean, Peas, Asparagus, Garlic, Rhubarb

 Mushrooms: Mushrooms are most easily grown from a growing kit.
-If not using a kit, then follow strict instructions for growing specific types of mushrooms.
+If not using a kit, follow instructions for growing specific types of mushrooms.
 Grow in a dark place until the fungus appears, then provide partial sunlight.

-Pumpkins and Squash: These will both need to be harvested before the first frost.
+Pumpkins and squash: These will both need to be harvested before the first frost.
 Keep an eye on the weather to avoid spoiling them.

 November

-There is a small amount of harvesting to be done, but you can turn your attention to planting for next year.
+There’s a small amount of harvesting to be done, but you can turn your attention to planting for next year.

-November Calendar and tips
+November calendar and tips

 November Plant or Sow Indoors: Plant or Sow Outdoors: Flowers: Nemesia Bare-root Roses, Sea Holly, Bugle, Spring Bulbs Fruit and Vegetables: Herbs Bare-root Fruit Trees such as Pears, Raspberries, Blueberries